 5. Adopt a Tree

-Another way to remember a loved one is by adopting a newly planted tree or a grove of trees with a plaque.
+Another way to remember a loved one or an event is by adopting a newly planted tree or a grove of trees with a plaque.

 The charge is £5.00 to adopt a tree or £40.00 to adopt a grove of 10 trees.
-Contact the Secretary for further information.
+A group can adopt a grove sharing the cost.

-As at 31st March 2020, 4 groves, one of 200, one of 100 and another of 25 trees and three of 10 trees each have been adopted by members.
+As at 16th December 2021, 7 groves, one of 200, one of 100 and another of 25 trees and four of 10 trees each have been adopted by members and supporters.

 The Cormonachan Community Woodlands would be very grateful for any Legacies or In Memoriam Giving for to our not-for-profit organisation that manages the Cormonachan Community Woodlands with volunteers providing education, recreation and conservation for the benefit of the communities of Carrick Castle and Lochgoilhead.